Sunrisers Hyderabad, led by David Warner, have a golden chance to complete a pretty good season if things go their way.

-The biggest challenge for them heading into this season was that their overseas slots were almost pre-decided with Williamson, Rashid Khan, Warner and Bairstow fixed.
+The biggest challenge for them heading into the 13th season was that their overseas slots were almost pre-decided with Williamson, Rashid Khan, Warner and Bairstow fixed.
 Even after a decent auction, it was felt that Sunrisers Hyderabad had done little to solve this conundrum.

 Last 3 seasons - WIN/LOSS record